-Subject pathway is a weekly seminar with the subject leader and other trainees in your subject.
-These usually take place in the subject leader’s school but can take place in other schools, with guest presenters.
-These sessions focus on the development of practical teaching strategies and on enhancing subject expertise for teaching.
-More information about the languages programme is available on the GITEP website
+A distinctive feature of our programme is that subject sessions take place every week throughout the programme, with the subject leader and other trainees in your subject.
+These sessions focus on practical teaching strategies and on developing subject expertise for teaching.
+More information about the art and design programme is available on the GITEP website

 The programme leads to a PGCE awarded by the University of Bristol, with 60 Master’s level credits.
 No training takes place at the University - subject tutors from the University will visit the GITEP sessions in Gloucestershire.